 3. Containerized Probes: Ensuring the Quality of Service

-Probe-based monitoring allows an operator to understand the end-to-end service quality, including real-time subscriber analytics and troubleshooting network degradations issues experienced by a specific subscriber down to the packet-level.
+Probe-based monitoring allows an operator to understand the end-to-end service quality, including real-time subscriber analytics and troubleshooting network degradation issues experienced by a specific subscriber down to the packet level.
 In essence, containerized, fully virtualized probes are spread across the network, observing all the traffic that flows through it and filtering out individual transactions to compute the service quality experienced by each call or data transfer.